-ent requests received, including the rationale for and how proposed amendments that did not proceed visory Committee, where applicable; he effectiveness monitoring program (EMP), if mmary of monitoring conducted and findings, a r operations are having a negative or unintended nt of whether revisions to the facility operations, or the data or information collection outlined in the WMP's

-collection program, if a
+ent requests received, including the rationale for and how proposed amendments that did not proceed visory Committee, where applicable; he effectiveness monitoring program (EMP), if mmary of monitoring conducted and findings, a r operations are having a negative or unintended nt of whether revisions to the facility operations, or the data or information collection outlined in the WMP's data collection program, if to the program are require The MNRF will review the report for report.
+If the report is not complet be provided.
+The MNRF may also a Implementation Report and may re- information presented.
+Upon confirmation from the MNRI proponents will make the report p Note: During MNRF's meeting win proposed and sought feedback on Implementation Report following t continues to work to finalize a sche Report.
+Once this schedule is confin Implementation Report will be am Technical Bulletin, Implementation f applicable, and a determination of whether revisions red.

-to th ne program are required

-The MNRF w vill review the report for

-e report is not complete,

-.
-The MNRF may also au tion Report and may rec

-information

-Upon confirm mation from the MNRF I

-proponents will make the report pul

-Note: Durin ng MNRF's meeting with

-d sought feedback on a

-tion Report following the

-work to finalize a schea this schedule is confirn

-tion Report will be amer

-lletin, Implementation F

-f applicable, and a determination of whether revisions red.